menu

 3. Fast recovery

-Using templates and pet/cattle methods improves the speed of recovery in the event of a security problem.
+Using templates and pet/cattle methods enhances the recovery speed in the event of a security problem.

 4. Enhanced monitoring